Apology Letter for Arriving Late at the Workplace

 An apology letter is written to authorities at a workplace to apologize for coming in late to work or at a particular event.
 Sometimes not showing up at a task or job on time can be problematic and challenging, so it is best to write an apology letter.

 It is a sign of professionalism to acknowledge and amend your mistakes in the workplace by writing a letter to say you are sorry for what happened.
-The letter can either be e-mailed to the authorities or it can be hand-delivered.
-The tone of the letter must be respectful and professional, and the contents should be direct and modest.
+The letter can either be e-mailed to the authorities or hand-delivered.
+The letter’s tone must be respectful and professional, and the contents should be direct and modest.

 Things to Consider